ravi-annaswamy/arc-workbench/README.md

 ## 📊 Performance Tips

-- **Curriculum Mode**: Learn progressively from simplest to most complex solutions
+- **Curriculum Mode**: Learn progressively from easiest to hardest problems to golf (leaderboard-based)
-- **Contest Order**: Focus on hardest problems first or review complex patterns
+- **Contest Order**: Focus on hardest problems first or review complex patterns (leaderboard-based)
+- **Compression Metrics**: Watch the Sub vs Raw comparison to see if compression helps your solution
-- **Byte Counter**: Watch real-time feedback to optimize solution length
+- **Byte Counter**: Monitor the Gap metric to track distance from leaderboard best
 - **Stop-on-Failure**: Enable fast debugging by halting at first failed test
 - **Quick Testing**: Use "Test current example" for rapid iteration